staeiou/staeiou.github.io/_talks/2015-03-15-cscw-ethics-workshop.md

 ---
 title: "Does Facebook Have Civil Servants?
 On Governmentality and Computational Social Science"
-category: workshop
+collection: talks
+talk_type: "Workshop presentation"
 permalink: /talks/2015-03-15-cscw-ethics-workshop
-excerpt: '<i>Workshop talk at CSCW Workshop on Ethics for Studying Sociotechnical Systems in a Big Data World, 2015-03-15</i><br/>'
+venue: "CSCW Workshop on Ethics for Studying Sociotechnical Systems in a Big Data World"
 date: 2015-03-15
----
+location: "Vancouver, BC"
+excerpt: "---